 From clearing your street of litter, to updating your front door, decluttering and mowing the lawn, it is possible to add thousands to the value of your house with a little bit of elbow grease and a small amount of money…

 First impressions count.
-If your street is covered with litter this can reduce the cost of your property by up to 12%, so it’s well worth donning a pair of heavy duty gloves and spending a couple of hours tidying it up.
+If your street is covered with litter this, studies have shown this can reduce the value of your property by up to 12%, so it’s well worth donning a pair of heavy duty gloves and spending a couple of hours tidying it up.

 Alternatively give your local council a ring and report the levels of rubbish on the street as their collectors should clean this up.

 When prospective buyers approach your house one of the first things they will see is your front door.
 Changing the door furniture like door knobs, bells and letter boxes can present a tidy house.
 Period furniture is well received and most DIY shops offer inexpensive replicas you can use.